Last updated: 16/10/2020

 We’re all well aware that envy is one of the seven deadly sins.
-But that doesn’t mean the green eyed monster won’t come knocking every time your best friend posts yet another exotic holiday snap or checks themselves in at the most exclusive night club.
-And when this happens, it can cause a spiral of self-doubt as you compare your somewhat lacking newsfeed with everyone else’s.
+But that doesn’t mean the green-eyed monster won’t come knocking every time your best friend posts yet another exotic holiday snap (unlikely during the time of coronavirus though!) or checks themselves in at the most bouji brunch spot in town.
+When this happens, it can cause a spiral of self-doubt as you compare your somewhat lacking newsfeed with everyone else’s.

 Remember, everyone posts the best version of themselves on social media.
 What you don’t get to see are the twenty unflattering photos that didn’t make the cut and the two months’ prior where they lived off rice cakes and Netflix whilst they saved up for that one insta-worthy night out.

 If you’re getting sick of seeing the same person’s holiday snaps, food pics and selfies, take advantage of the algorithms to weed out content from people you’re not interested in hearing from.
 And the best thing is, they don’t even need to know that you’ve done it!
 Find out more about adjusting your social media profile privacy settings here.

 Although the rise of social media has undoubtedly brought us closer together, for some people it can make them feel even more alone and disconnected than ever as they struggle to make genuine connections online.
 But not only can spending lots of time online make us feel lonely and isolated, it can also increase our distractibility and affect our sleeping patterns.